networkimprov/mnm/Protocol.md

 ### Definitions

-Each message starts with a header, wherein four hex digits give the size of a JSON metadata object, which may be followed by arbitrary 8-bit data if `.datalen` is non-zero:
+Each message starts with a header, wherein four hex digits give the size of a JSON metadata object, which may be followed by arbitrary 8-bit data if `.datalen` is non-zero.
+The data may begin with a secondary JSON metadata object if `.datahead` is non-zero.
 ```
-hhhh{ ... <"datalen":uint> }datalen octets
+hhhh{ ... <"datalen":uint, <"datahead":uint>> }datahead octets, datalen - datahead octets
 ```

 Messages are not interleaved/multiplexed within a link; that should be considered for a later revision.